oop7/AIDA64.Extreme-Activator/README.md

 - Base64 Decoding: Decodes Base64-encoded files required for activation.
 - Administrative Privileges: Requests elevation to run the script with administrative privileges.
-- File Operations: Copies necessary files to the WinRAR installation directory.
+- File Operations: Copies necessary files to the AIDA64 Extreme installation directory.
 - Interactive: Provides a simple menu for user interaction and options.

 ## 🛠️ Installation